istio/istio.io/content/en/docs/reference/config/analysis/ist0163/index.md

 Warning [IST0163] (ValidatingWebhookConfiguration istio-validator-external-istiod testing.yml:1) The hostname () that was provided for the webhook (rev.validation.istio.io) to reach the ingress gateway on the external control plane cluster is blank.
 Traffic may not flow properly.
 {{< /text >}}

-when your cluster has the following ValidatingWebhookConfiguration and MutatingWebhookConfigurations (shortened for clarity) that are missing webhook URLs:
+when your cluster has the following `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` (shortened for clarity) that are missing webhook URLs:

 {{< text yaml >}}
 apiVersion: admissionregistration.k8s.io/v1